leifoolsen/jersey2-guicepersist-example/readme.md

 ## Set up Guice persist with integration tests

-TODO: Add some text to each section
+TODO: Add more text to each section

 ### Domain
+A super simple domain for this example.

 ```java
 @XmlRootElement
 @XmlAccessorType(XmlAccessType.FIELD)